 LEONARD FRANCES: My name is Leonard Frances.
 I've been employed in the human-service sector and mental-health field for 20 years, and I've been unemployed for about a year.
 I don't know if I'm optimistic but I'm hopeful, yeah.
 I'm not even sure what the difference is; I'll have to check Websters.

 FRANCES: And see what Websters has to say.

 SIMON: From Massachusetts, Nevada, and Ohio, we heard Leonard Frances, Miles Hoffman, Jill R. Gonzalez, Steven A. Griffin(ph), Christine Morgan, David Brinkerhoff and Molly Johnson.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.